Saskatchewan Highway 5: History

-The early Red River cart trail traversed the North West Territory prairies between Portage la Prairie and Edmonton via Humboldt and Battleford, intersecting the future location of Highway 5 at Humboldt.
+The early Red River cart trail traversed the North-West Territory prairies between Portage la Prairie and Edmonton via Humboldt and Battleford, intersecting the future location of Highway 5 at Humboldt.
 The Dominion Government Telegraph Line was constructed in 1875, which was parallel to the future Highway 5.
+Both Red River Cart trail and telegraph line were abandoned in the 1920s.